Skip to main content

 }

-Search: To find the nearest neighbor, you traverse the tree from root to leaf ($\log N$ steps).
+Search: To find the nearest neighbor, you traverse the tree from root to leaf (expected $\log N$ steps).
 You can prune entire branches of the tree if the query point is too far from the bounding box of that branch.
-In low dimensions ($d < 10$), this is incredibly efficient.
+In low dimensions ($d < 10$), this is incredibly efficient (expected / empirical under typical assumptions; worst-case can degrade).

 graph TD Root["X < 50?"] -->|Yes| L1["Y < 30?"]
 Root -->|No| R1["Y < 80?"]
 L1 -->|Yes| LL["Leaf: Points A, B"] L1 -->|No| LR["Leaf: Points C, D"] R1 -->|Yes| RL["Leaf: Points E, F"] R1 -->|No| RR["Leaf: Points G, H"]